1971 B-52C Lake Michigan crash: B-52C 54-2666

-Hiram 16 Crew
+Hiram 16 crew

 The crew that flew Hiram 16 on its final mission on 7 January 1971 were all veterans of the Vietnam War.
-They had been loaned by the Strategic Air Command to assist in that war effort and were back stateside by January 1971 to participate in a Cold War training mission that involved a low level flight over northern Lake Michigan at Bay Shore, Michigan's mobile Radar Bomb Scoring Site.
+They had been loaned by the SAC to assist in that war effort and were back stateside by January 1971 to participate in a Cold War training mission that involved a low level flight over northern Lake Michigan at Bay Shore, Michigan's mobile Radar Bomb Scoring Site.
 Bay Shore was a radar site operated by Air Force technicians using electronic equipment designed to track, plot, score and at the same time jam the capability of bombers using its associated Olive Branch low level route.
 Olive Branch routes simulated what a bomb crew would experience over enemy territory.
 The crew members consisted of aircraft commander Lt.
 Col William Lemmon, co-pilot Lt.
 Douglas Bachman, radar navigator Cap.
 John Weaver, electronics warfare officer Cap.
 Joel Hirsch, tail gunner Tech.
 Sgt.
 Gerry Achey.
 Navigator instructor Maj.
 John Simonfy on board to recertify navigators and electronic warfare officers Lt.
 Douglas Ferguson, Maj.
 Gerald Black, and Maj.
 Donald Rousseau.
 The four extra crew members were on board for a SAC required low-level flight recertification.